 Aging in place – a powerful idea that is increasingly preferred by the US’s expanding elderly population.
 Many in this group feel trapped, wanting to retain their independence in their own home while giving their family members peace of mind regarding their safety as they age.
 In other situations, family members live too far from their elderly loved one to provide care effectively.
+Learning about the liver cancer symptoms and being aware of what to do is important.

 As the need for a comprehensive solution to these issues rises, new technologies are being developed to address them.
 According to Laurie Orlov, veteran eldercare advocate and founder of Aging in Place Technology Watch, the eldercare technology market is worth $2 billion but by 2020 will have expanded to at least $20 billion.